2021 NCFR Code of Conduct

 - Contact the owner of any material for permission to use the materials.

 - Indicate whether individuals have permission to use your materials.

-- Intimidating, harassing, bullying, abusive, discriminatory, derogatory, demeaning speech or actions, or harmful criticism by any participant during any NCFR event and in one-on-one communications carried out in the context of any NCFR events.
+- Intimidating, harassing, bullying, abusive, threatening, lewd, discriminatory, derogatory, demeaning, hateful speech or actions, or harmful criticism by any participant during any NCFR event and in one-on-one communications carried out in the context of any NCFR events.